nav9/iRest/README.md

 # Attribution
 * Sound files are from https://notificationsounds.com
 * I created the icon files.
-I'm providing them under the Creative Commons Attribution 4.0 International Public License: https://creativecommons.org/licenses/by/4.0/legalcode
+I'm making them available under the Creative Commons Attribution 4.0 International Public License: https://creativecommons.org/licenses/by/4.0/legalcode

+# TODO
+* Reduce the strain rate when watching a video.
+Program needs to detect the active window (https://stackoverflow.com/questions/52545937/how-can-i-list-all-open-x11-windows-on-gnu-linux-from-a-python-script, https://stackoverflow.com/questions/55547940/how-to-get-a-list-of-the-name-of-every-open-window, https://stackoverflow.com/questions/5262413/does-xlib-have-an-active-window-event).
+This could also be programmed with a computer vision algorithm, to check if the video is being played on YouTube.
+* Start iRest as a GUI using PySimpleGUI.
+This would make it easier to pause the program and to view metrics.
+* Adding test cases.